Digesting Japanese History: Symbolism in Bento Boxes

 Materials

-Bento boxes can be made from a variety of materials.
-Lacquered wood is the most expensive for traditional bento boxes, followed by oak, magnolia, bamboo leaves, pine, and plum.
-Pine, bamboo, and plum are known as the “lucky triad” of Japanese art, symbolizing peace.
+Bento boxes come in many materials.
+Lacquered wood commands the highest price for traditional bento boxes, followed by oak, magnolia, bamboo leaves, pine, and plum.
+Pine, bamboo and plum form the “lucky triad” of Japanese art, symbolising peace.

-In the past, aluminium and stainless steel bento boxes were popular as status symbols during Japan’s industrialisation.
-However, today’s generation is more mindful of the social and environmental impacts of their choices, preferring recyclable materials over disposable ones.
+In the past, aluminium and stainless steel boxes once signaled status during industrialisation.
+However, today’s consumer prefer recyclable materials over disposables.

 Contents

-Bento culture has a long history, but the contents of the boxes are always changing to reflect the nature, seasons and special occasions.
-The focus is on using natural ingredients and avoiding any artificial elements.
-The representation of the food in small, bite-sized portions allows for convenient and elegant eating with no trace, no mess.
-This attention to detail and the connection to nature is a hallmark of Japanese culture.
+Bento contents change with the seasons and occasions.
+The focus is on the natural ingredients and avoiding any artificial elements.
+Small, bite-sized portions allow elegant eating with no trace or mess.
+This attention to detail and connection to nature marks Japanese culture.

 Structure

-Bento boxes are typically divided into compartments, much like traditional Japanese crafts with a box layout.
-This design promotes orderly eating habits and showcases Japanese culture’s emphasis on structure, presentation and order.
-While the appearance of the bento box remain consistent, the variety of food inside can be adjusted to maximise space and enjoyment.
-Modern bento boxes may even include additional items like plates, saucers, cups, pitchers and chopsticks, making them both practical and enjoyable to use.
+Bento boxes are typically use compartments, like traditional Japanese crafts, with a box layout.
+This design promotes orderly eating and reflects Japanese values of structure, presentation and order.
+While the box shape stays consistent, the food variety adjusts to maximise space and enjoyment.
+Modern bento may even include plates, saucers, cups, pitchers and chopsticks, making them both practical and enjoyable to use.

 Philosophy Hidden in the Bento Box